 The Indian Subcontinent has considerable snowfall in the mountains and moderate to heavy rain in low-lying areas due to western disturbances, particularly in the winter.
 In northwest India, they are to blame for the majority of the post-monsoon and winter precipitation.
-In agriculture, precipitation during the winter months is crucial, especially for the rabi crops.
+In agriculture, precipitation during the winter months is crucial, especially for rabi crops.

 One of the most significant crops among them, wheat contributes to India’s ability to meet its food security needs.
 During the winter, four to five western disturbances typically occur.
 Every western disturbance causes a different variation in rainfall distribution and volume.
-Cloudy skies, warmer nighttime temperatures, and unexpected rain are typically indicators of western disturbances.
+Cloudy skies, warmer nighttime temperatures, and unexpected rain are typically indicators of Western Disturbances.

 Other Indian Geography Topics